 - Staffing/Resources Within existing resources of the Local Plans and Conservation Section. - Financial The preparation of the draft SPD has been undertaken with external resources.
-The remaining work will be undertaken within existing resources of the Local Plans and Conservation Section - Legal In accordance with the Planning and Compulsory Purchase Act 2004 provisions - Corporate This document will assist with the Council's "greener" priorities by bringing forward development of previously developed land. - Risk Management Without this SPDS there may remain a lack of clarity on the intention of the policies within the Local Plan. - Equality and Disability None - Environmental Environmental Issues will be covered within the SPDs - Crime and Disorder Covered in additional SPDs and where relevant referred to in this document - Impact on Customers This will provide additional guidance improving the service to customers of the planning service
+The remaining work will be undertaken within existing resources of the Local Plans and Conservation Section. - Legal In accordance with the Planning and Compulsory Purchase Act 2004 provisions. - Corporate This document assists in bringing forward housing development to support growth of Carlisle. - Risk Management Without this SPD there may remain a lack of clarity on the intentions of the policies within the Local Plan. - Environmental Environmental issues will be covered in the SPD. - Crime and Disorder Covered in additional SPDs and where relevant referred to within this document. - Impact on Customers This will provide guidance improving the service to customers of the planning service. - Equality and Diversity -